What does inflation mean and why is it so high?

 “This is a deliberate strategy by the Bank of England to slow down the economy and take some of the steam out of the inflation engine”, says investment expert Rob Burgeman.

 Interest rates are set by the Bank of England, and are also called the bank rate or the base rate.
-Any change the Bank of England makes to its base rate – which is currently 1.25% – filters through to the mortgage, loan and credit card rates charged by banks and building societies.
+Any change the Bank of England makes to its base rate – which is now at 5% – filters through to the mortgage, loan and credit card rates charged by banks and building societies.
 This ultimately means you will pay more to borrow money and, in turn, have less spare cash to spend.

 While any interest rate rise initially affects mortgage borrowers who are paying their lender’s Standard Variable Rate (SVR), even those on fixed deals may find mortgage rates have gone up when their current deal ends and they look to shop around for a new one.